 Complete a Request for installation of aerial visual covers (Tiger Tails) (PDF 596 kb)

 You can extend the period of Tiger Tail supply by notification in writing (i.e. e-mail).
 Further charges will apply.

 Note: Tiger tails are visual indicators only and must not be relied upon for insulation and do not reduce the “Danger Zone”.

-Should you wish to proceed with your application for any of the above products and services (Form 2) you may be required to pay a non refundable design fee of $1,500.00 (inclusive of GST), in advance.
+Should you wish to proceed with your application you may be required to pay a non refundable design fee of $1,500.00 (inclusive of GST), in advance.
 This covers the work we need to do in preparing a detailed design and firm quote.